Active-Animals/Website/docs/ontology/index.md

 ### Where is it?

-The ontology structure is presently saved as a project in Stanford University's WebProtege server.
-It is only visible to shared users, who for now are those accredited as collaborators.
-A download of the current WebProtege AAO project file will include all edits and can be opened and viewed in more detail using the standalone desktop Protege or other ontology software.
+The Active Animal's ontology structure and edit history is saved as a project in Stanford University's [WebProtégé](https://webprotege.stanford.edu) server.
+In this Alpha development phase, it is only visible to shared users who are accredited as collaborators.

-WebProtege allows collaborators to mutually edit the ontology.
-In due course, we hope to provide an easy tool for users to locate appropriate labels for applying to their own observation records.
+WebProtégé allows collaborators to mutually edit the ontology (even simultaneously if needed).
+A download of the current WebProtégé AAO project file (owl/rdf/xml), including all edits but no history, can also be viewed in more detail using the standalone desktop [Protégé](https://protege.stanford.edu) or other ontology software, but offline edits do not presently have a merging process.

-A dream is for our ontology to one day be accepted as a reference ontology in the OBO Foundry ontology community.
+In the Beta phase, we hope to provide an easier tool for users to locate appropriate labels for applying to their own observation records.
+By the end of the Alpha phase, we will regularly upload versions to [Bioportal](https://bioportal.bioontology.org) and this will provide an interim search solution to users without access to the WebProtégé project.

-In the medium term, we will eventually regularly upload versions to Bioportal.
+Unless the NBO is resurrected or a better replacement is created, we hope that our ontology will one day be accepted as a reference ontology in the [OBO Foundry](https://obofoundry.org) ontology community.

 ### Can I contribute?